About Our Charity

 Being in hospital can be a pretty miserable time especially when you’re a child.
 Not being able to go to school, see your friends or enjoy a home cooked meal are all simple things we take for granted and can cause a child psychological distress especially if they don’t understand why they need to be in hospital.
 We aim to alleviate some of that stress and anxiety by providing a much needed distraction for the children.

-We mostly support children undergoing treatments at Alder Hey Children’s Hospital by delivering gifts and toys to bring smiles to the children’s faces.
+We mostly support children undergoing treatments at Alder Hey Children’s Hospital and Ormskirk Hospital by delivering gifts and toys to bring smiles to the children’s faces.
 We make regular visits throughout the year and every donation we receive goes to supporting the work we do.

 There are many ways in which you can help us continue our work simply click contact us and help us deliver more smiles to children’s faces.